-Chart 1 outlines the total number of Public Trust complaint files under the Police Act that the Transit Police had in 2023 Q1 in comparison to the annual statistics for 2018 to 2022.
+Chart 1 outlines the total number of Public Trust complaint files under the Police Act that the Transit Police had in 2023, in comparison to the annual statistics for 2019 to 2022.
 The total is composed of "Admissible Complaints" and "Ordered Investigations".
+The total of Public Trust complaint files in 2023 is the lowest within the past 5 years.